 7. How will this affect the look of my house?

 “Are the panels going on the front of the house or the back of the house?
 People are very focused on how the panels are going to look,” Aggarwal acknowledges with a laugh.
-Thanks to advances in manufacturing, there are now an increased number of options available, including black-on-black panels, all-glass panels and rimless panels.
+Thanks to advances in manufacturing, there is now an increased number of options available, including black-on-black panels, all-glass panels, and rimless panels.
 If you’re looking for a completely invisible option, California manufacturer SolarCity recently announced a premium product that integrates solar panels into individual glass shingles or roof tiles.

 8. Do I need to get a new roof first?

 Maybe.
-Installation is best done on a roof in good condition that will not need replacement for a while.
+Installation is best done on a roof in good condition that will not need a replacement for a while.
 If the roof is older – say 20 years old – most installers would recommend at least replacing the part of the roof where the panels are being installed.